13 Tactics to Increase Ecommerce Sales

 4. Create a Free Shipping Threshold

 But that doesn’t mean you have to offer free shipping to everyone, no matter what their basket size.
 Instead, set a threshold for free shipping.
-Not only does this keep costs down on the shipping side for you, but if you set the threshold intelligently, it can help to greatly increase your average order value.
+Not only does this keep costs down on the shipping side for you, but if you set the threshold intelligently, it can help greatly increase your average order value.

-Start by setting a free shipping threshold about 20% higher than your current AOV.
+Start by setting a free shipping threshold that’s about 20% higher than your current AOV.
 Then test and optimize this threshold over time to see what the sweet spot is for your customers.

-5. Upgrade Your Product Descriptions
+5. Upgrade Product Descriptions

 6. Simplify Where Possible

-Remove all waste from the customers path.
+Remove all waste from the customer’s path.
 What kind of waste are we talking about?
 Well, that would be anything along a customer’s journey through your site that isn’t essential (and most likely serves as a distraction from the goal you want your site visitors to accomplish).

 Less is more.

 Not sure where to start?
-First take a look at your homepage, product organization, social sharing plugins, animations, and design elements in the cart and checkout pages (which should be particularly clean and simple).
+First, take a look at your homepage, product organization, social sharing plugins, animations, and design elements in the cart and checkout pages (which should be particularly clean and simple).

 7. Optimize the “Little Things”